START FOR FREE

 How to Lift Safely with Prolapse

-Protect your back and pelvic floor FOR LIFE by learning how to lift properly!
+Learn to lift properly to protect your back and pelvic floor FOR LIFE!
 This is essential and something that I wish every child would learn in school.
-Learn it for yourself, and then teach your kids (or grandkids) to make the world a healthier, stronger place.
-The keys: get close to the item you’re lifting, engage your pelvic floor first, and exhale with exertion.
+Learn it for yourself, and then teach your kids (or grandkids) to make the world healthier and stronger.

 How to Breathe